icanalesm/linux-installation/openSUSE-Leap15.0/Installation-MacBookPro9.2.md

 - openSUSE can be booted by pressing and holding `alt` after turning on the computer, and
 - neither [rEFIt](http://refit.sourceforge.net/) nor [rEFInd](http://www.rodsbooks.com/refind/) are used.

+In this guide, an installation of a minimal openSUSE system means that the packages to install are those required to boot the system and those that are requested by the user.
+The idea is to perform an *à la* [ArchLinux](https://www.archlinux.org/) installation.
+However, the procedure for making openSUSE bootable by pressing and holding `alt` is applicable for any kind of installation.

 It will be assumed that

 - macOS is already installed;